Click on the topics below to find out more...

 So, this workshop will take a look -- from all sorts of angles -- at this inner family.

-The tools we will use will include talking and listening, bodywork, Imagework (visualisation), shared ideas, and shared creativity.
 One of the most important processes is the opportunity for the facilitated presentation of some of these important subpersonalities to the group.
 This powerful process allows the group to support and witness the work as well as identifying with and recognising similar issues in themselves.

 A rich journey which will move from mind to heart and back again bringing these into healthy working relationship.